smarc-project/smarc2/perception/auv_detector/README.md

 ```

 ### 2. `params_detector.py`
-This python files provide variable `REALDATA`.
+This python file includes the variable `REALDATA`.
 When set it as True, the detector will use the pre-recorded mp4.data
 When set it False, the detector will use the real-time simulation in Unity.

 ---